ethz-msrl/deep_fluids/README.md

 Please take a closer look at `run.bat` for each dataset and other architectures.

+### Extra instructions for ElectroMagnetic Navigation System Modeling
+The cmag dataset contained in master_feature_matrix_v5.npy first needs to be upsampled to a 16x16x16 grid before being used as a dataset in deep-fluids.
+The preprocess_cmag.py script handles that.
+This script also splits the data between the training set and test set by saving a shuffling a subset of the current indices and saving those for reuse.

+Generating the test data is performed using the tester.py script.
+It requires a path to the model that you would like to test.
+Also make sure to specify if you are using the divergence-free or regular CNN.

+    python tester.py --load_model_dir log/cmag_dataset/0304_142438_de_123/

+This will generate the test data using the latest model in log/cmag_dataset/0304_142438_de_123

+    python tester.py --load_model_dir log/cmag_dataset/0304_142438_de_123/ --use_curl True

+This will generate the test data using the latest model in log/cmag_dataset/0304_142438_de_123 assuming that the model is a divergence-free one.

+The tester script outputs are file with the model.cpkt.test_stats that contains the following information.
+R2_x R2_y R2_z
+RMSE_x RMSE_y RMSE_y
+MAE_x MAE_y MAE_z
+N-MAE_x N-MAE_y N-MAE_z

+Where R2_x is the coefficient of determination of the x axis RMSE_x is the mean root mean square error of the x axis MAE_x is the mean absolute error of the x axis
+N-MAE_x is the normalized mean absolute error of the x axis

+In order to perform the comparative analysis with the other methods, you need to make the tester script output the prediction values.
+Set self.save_output to True in tester.py.
+This will save the predicted magnetic field values in the test to the path in the save_data_path config variable.

 ## Result (2D)

 ### Reconstruction from each parameter after 100 epochs (From top to bottom: position / width / time)